dex4er/perl-POSIX-strftime-GNU/README.md

 The PP module is used when XS module can not be loaded or `PERL_POSIX_STRFTIME_GNU_PP` environment variable is true.

+# FUNCTIONS

+- $str = strftime (@time)

+This is replacement for [POSIX::strftime](http://search.cpan.org/perldoc?POSIX#strftime) function.

 # BUGS

+XS extension does implement all character sequences in C code, yet, especially `%z` and `%Z` and requires some Perl code for its job.
+It means that it is as slow on Microsoft Windows as PP extension.

 If you find the bug or want to implement new features, please report it at [https://github.com/dex4er/perl-POSIX-strftime-GNU/issues](https://github.com/dex4er/perl-POSIX-strftime-GNU/issues)